I Love You, You Hate Me: Interviewees

 While many people wanted to discuss about Barney, nearly fifty interviews of people from the later years of Barney & Friends and the touring stage shows were unable to make the final cut of the documentary.
 Notable interviewees from the Barney franchise cut from the documentary include Jeff Ayers (a body of Baby Bop), Kyle Nelson (a body of BJ), Jess Nelson (a production designer) and Josh Martin (a body of Barney).
 Julie Johnson and Patty Wirtz, the original voices of Baby Bop and BJ respectively, were meant to be interviewed, but Johnson was on tour and Wirtz had COVID-19 when the crew was filming in Texas.
 Kenny Cooper (who portrayed David in season two of Barney & Friends) was also meant to be interviewed, but he had COVID-19 as well.

 During production of the documentary, Tommy Avallone, director the documentary, met up with Sheryl Leach, creator of the Barney franchise, in Sleepy Hollow, New York to inquire about participating in the documentary.
 After thinking about it, Leach declined.
 Her son, Patrick Leach, declined interview requests.
 Former child-actors of the show, Demi Lovato and Selena Gomez were inquired to be in the documentary, but declined interview requests with the latter citing it due to not involving Mattel, owners of the Barney franchise.
 Fred Holmes, a director on the show, was inquired to be in the documentary as well, but declined due to COVID-19 at the time.

 Avallone tried to get American professional wrestler and actor John Cena in the documentary due to the love and hate parallels between him and Barney and also trying to keep with the tradition of having a wrestler in his productions.
 Another interviewee to be included was the person who portrayed Tinky Winky from the children's television series Teletubbies.
-Due to being in Europe, it didn't work out.
+Due to being in Europe, it did not work out.
 Stick Stickly, a character from Nickelodeon's Nick in the Afternoon was interviewed during production about where hate came from.
 His interview was cut out due to the crew not owning the copyright to the character.